getmicro-co/micro-error404-hackathon-old/README.md

 All it matters is your skills and there is no other limitations.
 Don't miss on to this opportunity.

-You will also be hired irrespective of being an top participant / mentor, so we're keen to see out your involvement throughout the period.
+You will also be **hired** irrespective of being an top participant / mentor, so we're keen to see out your involvement throughout the period.

+Tracks : Artificial Intelligence, BlockChain, AR/VR, Web Development, Mobile Development and Open Hardware

+Prize Categories - First Place, Second Place, Third Place, Best Beginner, HealthCare, Education, Finance, Remote World and Open Innovation